exaFLOPsDenny/ESM3081/my_note/lec3.md

 - Hyperparameter α controls how much you want to regularize
 - In scikit-learn, L2 is default and as the c(hyperparmeter) gets bigger the less of it's affectiveness, as c is the "inverse of regularization strenght"
 - As Lasso regularization affects stronger, then the # of feature that are used decrease.(Not getting closer to 0 but just **'0'!!** like feature selection.)
+- Without Regularization term, no need to scale for LR

 <details>